deepgram-devs/dg-translation-chrome-ext/README.md

 To make sure our community is safe for all, be sure to review and agree to our [Code of Conduct](./CODE_OF_CONDUCT.md).
 Then see the [Contribution](./CONTRIBUTING.md) guidelines for more information.

+## Getting Started
+For this project, you'll need a Deepgram API Key, which you can get [here](https://console.deepgram.com/signup?jump=keys).

 ## Getting Help